 Student Organization Conduct System

-The discipline of student organizations is incorporated into the University Student Conduct System and operates according to the rules and procedures of that system.
-For a detailed statement of the University's official guidelines governing the University Student Conduct System, please refer to The Student Handbook.
-The following information serves as an outline to the University Student Conduct System for registered student organizations.
+The discipline of student organizations is incorporated into the university’s student conduct process and operates according to the rules and procedures of that system.
+For a detailed statement of the University's official guidelines governing student conduct, please refer to The Student Handbook.
+The following information serves as an outline to the conduct process for registered student organizations.

-Any member of the University community may initiate a complaint against a registered student organization with the Coordinator for Campus Programs.
-The complainant must complete a Notice of Charges.
-The Notice of Charges shall state the specific regulation alleged to have been violated, the time, date and location of the alleged incident, the name of the charging party and the name(s) of any witnesses/evidence.
+Any member of the university community may initiate a complaint against a registered student organization with the Director of the Center for Student Involvement.
+The complainant must complete an incident report.
+This report must state the specific regulation alleged to have been violated, the time, date and location of the alleged incident, the name of the charging party and the name(s) of any witnesses/evidence.

 - Permanent Revocation of Organizations Registration

 Permanent revocation of an organization’s registration means has lost all privileges of being a Barry student organization.
 Any organization whose registration is permanently revoked must cease all organizational activities upon receipt of the notice of permanent revocation.
 Any member of an organization whose registration has been permanently revoked shall relinquish any appointed or elected office held with that organization's governing body.
 Balances of all organizational funds granted by the Student Organization Council (SOC) are to be surrendered to the custody of the Student Organization Council Treasurer.
 Office or housing space assigned by the university shall be vacated within five (5) business days.
 An organization summarily suspended may be required to vacate space earlier than the five business days from the date the notice of suspension is issued.
 Space vacated due to suspension may be reassigned to other eligible university organizations.